 Chestatee Wildlife Preserve and Zoo, Dahlonega

-The North Georgia zoo and wildlife preserve have over 100 species of rescued animals that call it home, including alligators, chimpanzees, and lions on 30 acres.
+The North Georgia zoo and wildlife preserve has over 100 species of rescued animals that call it home, including alligators, chimpanzees, and lions on 30 acres.

 Clayton County International Park, Jonesboro